Hats-Protocol/proposal-hatter/docs/spec.md

 uint256 public approverBranchId; // admin under which per-proposal approver ticket hats are created uint256 public opsBranchId; // admin under which per-proposal operational hats are created

-// Pauses
-bool public pausedExecute;   // if true, execute() is paused bool public pausedWithdraw;  // if true, withdraw() is paused
 ```

 Proposal Hatter’s own allowance ledger is authoritative for governance.
 The Safe’s AllowanceModule is an outer guardrail; it must be configured with an owner‑set limit ≥ the near‑term total Proposal Hatter will spend per asset.